klaseskilson/meteor-black-box/README.md

   server: /*copy of global*/
 };
 ```

+By modifing the global `BlackBox` object, you can configure BlackBox' behaviour
+to fit your needs.

 Due to Meteor's [file load order](http://docs.meteor.com/#/full/fileloadorder),
 it is recommended to place your configuration in a `lib` folder.
 Also, make sure